 Wright!
 Macfadyen!
 Wilson!
 Mt.
-Diablo; Hope estate; Prior !-
+Diablo; Hope estate: Prior !-

 Found throughout the tropics, naturalized in Florida.
 Undershrub or perennial herb, to 3 ft. and more high.
-Leaves 4-8 (2.5-9) cm. l., broadly ovate or rhomboid, 3-5(-7)-nerved, often somewhat 3-lobed, irregularly toothed, teeth sometimes glandular.
-Sepals 6-8 mm. l., narrowly oblong.
-Petals two-thirds as long as sepals, obovate-oblanceolate.
+Leaves 4-8 (2.5-9) cm. l., broadly ovate or rhomboid, 8-5(-7)-nerved, often somewhat 3-lobed, irregularly toothed, teeth sometimes glandular.
+Sepals 6-8 mm.
+1., narrowly oblong.
+Petals two-thirds as long as sepals, obvate-oblanceolate.
 Stamens about 15.
 Ovary of 2 or 3 cells, with 1 or 2 ovules in each cell, secondary walls arise between the ovules if two develop in a cell, so that an ovary may become 4- or 6-celled.
 Gonophore and ring present.
-Fruit 2-6-celled; partition walls not easily recognised, as they are soft and soon decay.
-Ubersting the seeds read south bard are soft and soon decay, liberating the seeds; seed-coats hard.
+Fruit 2-6-celled; partition walls not easily recognised, as they are soft and soon decay liberating the seeds; seed costs hard are soft and soon decay, liberating the seeds; seed-coats hard.
 The bark soaked for 8 or 10 days in water, then washed and dried, makes a white strong hemp.
 (Wright.)